YannTeki/CCNA-COURS-JeremysItLab-/Course_Notes/Wireless_Fundamentals.md

 - To send WIRELESS SIGNALS, the SENDER applies an ALTERNATING CURRENT to an antenna
     - This creates ELECTROMAGNETIC WAVES which propagate out as WAVES
+    - Even mobile phones have antennas.
+They are invisible because they are built into the phone.
+    - So basically, the device or AP emits an alternating current to send a signal.
+This signal is emitted in the form of electromagnetic waves.
 - ELECTROMAGENETIC WAVES can be measured in multiple ways - for example AMPLITUDE and FREQUENCY
 - AMPLITUDE is the MAXIMUM STRENGTH of the ELECTRIC and MAGNETIC FIELDS